 A space mission to map the Dark Universe

-Euclid is a wide-field space telescope that in the course of six years will photograph over a third of the sky and produce a 3-dimensional map of the universe, the distribution of galaxies and dark matter.
+Euclid is a wide-field space telescope that, in the course of six years, will photograph over a third of the sky and produce a 3-dimensional map of the universe, the distribution of galaxies and dark matter.

 The launch of the Euclid Satellite is planned for 2022.
-Euclid will explore how the Universe evolved over the past 10 billion years to address questions related to fundamental physics and cosmology on the nature and properties of dark energy, dark matter and gravity.
+Euclid will explore how the Universe evolved over the past 10 billion years to address questions related to fundamental physics and cosmology and on the nature and properties of dark energy, dark matter and gravity.
 Euclid will also provide insightful information on the physics of the early universe and on the initial conditions which seed the formation of cosmic structure.

 This project has received funding from the Research Council of Finland.